 What We Believe, Teach, and Confess

-We believe, teach and confess the central point of the Christian Faith is that of Christ and Him crucified (1 Corinthians 2:2).
+We believe, teach, and confess the central point of the Christian Faith is that of Christ and Him crucified.
+(1 Corinthians 2:2.)
 We accept as the source and authority of the Christian Faith all the canonical books of the Old and New Testaments as the inerrant, infallible, and verbally inspired Word of God with regards to belief and life.
-We believe that salvation is by grace through faith, purchased by Christ’s atoning sacrifice and poured out for us through His Word and Sacraments.
+(2 Timothy 3:16-17) We believe that salvation is by grace through faith, purchased by Christ’s atoning sacrifice and poured out for us through His Word and Sacraments.
+(Ephesians 2:8-9)

-We believe, teach and confess that we all are, by nature, sinful and unclean.
-Because of this original sin and the sins we've added to it, Scripture calls us blind to the will of God (2 Corinthians 4:4), dead in our trespasses and sins (Ephesians 2:1) and enemies of God (Romans 5:10).
+We believe, teach and confess that we all are, by nature, sinful.
+(Romans 3:23) Because of this original sin, and the sins we commit, Scripture tells us we are blind to the will of God (2 Corinthians 4:4), dead in our trespasses and sins (Ephesians 2:1) and enemies of God (Romans 5:10).

-We believe, teach and confess that because of our sinful nature and actions, God, out of His love and mercy, sent his only Son, Jesus Christ to redeem us from all our sins, from death and from the power of the devil, by dying on the cross.
+We believe, teach, and confess that because of our sinful nature and actions, God, out of His love and mercy, sent his only Son, Jesus Christ to redeem us from all our sins, from death and from the power of the devil, by dying on the cross.
 His death and resurrection gain all those who believe forgiveness of sins, and everlasting life.
+(John 3:13-18)

 - The Book of Concord of 1580

 - The Apostles, Nicene, and Athanasian Creeds

 - The unaltered Augsburg Confession and its Apology

 - The Smalcald Articles